janverschelde/PHCpack/src/Python/PHCpy3/doc/source/newtopes.rst

 because of their sparse structure, they can be solved much faster.
 The module **phcpy.maps** provides a Python interface to the solvers of binomial systems.

+The classical arithmetic can be extended to the field of truncated power series.
+In this field, Newton's method computes power series solutions of polynomial systems.
+The module **phcpy.series** exports functions to compute power series with Newton's method.

 convex hulls of lattice polytopes
 ---------------------------------